Private, In-Home Tutoring in Charleston, Illinois

-SchoolTutoring Academy’s tutoring programs for Charleston students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Charleston, Illinois students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 The curriculum is based on the Illinois Common Core standards.
 The mission of District 1 is to ensure that students receive a quality, rigorous education regardless of where they live, how they learn, their economic background, race, or gender.
 The curriculum establishes a clear set of expectations for what students should know in English language arts and mathematics at the end of each grade level and requires that all students meet similarly high standards.
 The curriculum also emphasizes skills that students need to succeed in college and the professional world and is benchmarked with international standards, so that students will be well-prepared to compete in today’s global economy, whether they pursue post-secondary education or immediately enter the workforce.